EnvisionIot/developer_bootcamp/5_Application_Development/Python_tutorial/invoking_api_python.md

 2. Click **Run > Run** to start the application.
 In this step, we still cannot see the direct result of the changed data uploading frequency because we have not retrieved the dynamic battery data, including the voltage, current, and temperature.

-3. In the next unit, you will need to complete the remaining development work.
+3. In the next lab, you will need to complete the remaining development work.

-## Getting the battery history data
+## Step 6: Getting the Battery History Data

 <img src="media/application-5.png" style="zoom:75%;" />